directeye/docsy/content/en/docs/engoo_photos/intermediate/lesson50.md

 Now, let's take a look at the behavior of each of the three babies.<br/>
 <br/>
 The baby on the right is reaching for popcorn but seems captivated by a screen. <br/>
-The middle one is fiddling with a remote control as if adjusting the volume, while the left baby appears utterly engrossed in the film, ignoring the snacks entirely.<br/>
+The middle one is fiddling with a remote control as if adjusting the volume, while the baby on the left appears utterly engrossed in the film, ignoring the snacks entirely.<br/>
 <br/>
 The setup is both clever and amusing as the babies are imitating adults enjoying a movie. <br/>
 Bold colors and their synchronized poses create a quirky, entertaining image that's both charming and slightly surreal.  <br/>